bsdero/kanekfs/README.md

 3. also the super block may have its own dictionary/metadata.

 All the features may be used for the next capabilities:
-a. one single global filesystem with different root inodes, kernel and binaries, as desired.
+1. one single global filesystem with different root inodes, kernel and binaries, as desired.
 Useful for clusters, networking, containers, vms.
-b. software and data formats composed of many files, like 3d rendering software, package managers, AI models, video games.
+2. software and data formats composed of many files, like 3d rendering software, package managers, AI models, video games.
-c.
-Better organization of files for professional working with different files related by work units.
+3. Better organization of files for professional working with different files related by work units.
-d.
-Can still be mounted into a standard file system.
+4. Can still be mounted into a standard file system.
 This solution may support all the standard posix operations easily.
-e.
-Vice-versa is also possible, although only the functionality provided by the hierarchical file system is possible.
+5. Vice-versa is also possible, although only the functionality provided by the hierarchical file system is possible.